 Early Learning Facilities Improvement Grants

-Recognizing the need for increased access to high-quality, early learning programming and that key role facilities play in shaping the availability and quality of services, the City of Providence along with the Providence Public School District (PPSD) have partnered with LISC to offer facility improvement grants to child care providers for the planning and renovation of physical space.
+Recognizing the need for increased access to high-quality early learning programming and the key role facilities play in shaping the availability and quality of services, City of Providence Mayor Jorge O. Elorza has partnered with LISC to offer facility improvement grants to child care providers for the planning and renovation of physical space.

 Grants are available in the following categories: